Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

-Black friday(Regression models and outliers analysis)
+Black Friday (Regression models and outlier analysis)
 ================
 2023-07-25

 # Load Data

-First we need to retrieve the data from MySQL then check the types.
+First, we need to retrieve the data from MySQL and then check the types.

 ``` r
 #Load the RMySQL package